 For day 1 of Christmas Play Days, we have a Christmas pretend play activity.
-Fun-A-Day is so very excited to be teaming up with few of my favorite ladies for this project.
-Fantastic Fun and Learning, Play Trains, My Nearest and Dearest, Buggy and Buddy, Nothing if Not Intentional, and Fun-A-Day! will be sharing ideas for open-ended Christmas FUN for the kiddos.
+Fun-A-Day is so very excited to be teaming up with a few of my favorite ladies for this project.
+Fantastic Fun and Learning, Play Trains, My Nearest and Dearest, Buggy and Buddy, Nothing if Not Intentional! will be sharing ideas for open-ended Christmas FUN for the kiddos.

 My first Play Day activity centers around Christmas pretend play.
 My preschool students enjoy pretend play, whether it’s a fantasy they’ve constructed in their imaginations or an idea based on real-life.
 So I thought I’d let them get into the spirit of the season with wrapping presents in our home center.

 We have a little round table in our classroom home center, so I set up the goodies there.
 Here’s what I used for this activity (I may get commissions for purchases made through links in this post):